terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 - Impala SQL doesn't support UPDATE or DELETE like Hive.Impala supports ALTER TABLE DROP PARTITION.
 - The key point of the impala design of an MPP database is how to run on hundrens of nodes is the coordination and synchronization of cluster-wide metadata.For example,up-to-date versions of the system catalog
 - Designed a simple publish-subscribe service called the statestore to disseminate metadata changes to a set of subscribers,not establish a TCP connection or create synchronous RPCs(avoid network connection cost).
-- Impala’s catalog service serves catalog metadata to Impala daemons via the statestore broadcast mechanism, and exe- cutes DDL operations on behalf of Impala daemons.
+- Impala’s catalog service serves catalog metadata to Impala daemons via the statestore broadcast mechanism, and executes DDL operations on behalf of Impala daemons.
-- The catalog service pulls information from third-party metadata stores (for example, the Hive Metastore or the HDFS Namenode), and aggregates that information into an Impala- compatible catalog structure.The default third-party metadata store is Hive Metastore and could be replaced by HBase.
+- The catalog service pulls information from third-party metadata stores(for example, the Hive Metastore or the HDFS Namenode), and aggregates that information into an Impala-compatible catalog structure.The default third-party metadata store is Hive Metastore and could be replaced by HBase.
 - Impala supports inline views, uncorrelated and correlated subqueries (that are rewritten as joins), all variants of outer joins as well as explicit left/right semi- and anti-joins, and analytic window functions.
 - Impala chooses whichever strategy is estimated to minimize the amount of data exchanged over the network, also exploiting existing data partitioning of the join inputs.The design is similar to Greenplum.
-- Runtime code generation using LLVM is one of the techniques employed extensively by Impala's backend to improve execution times.
+- Runtime code generation using LLVM in Impala's backend is one of the techniques to improve execution times.LLVM is a compiler library and collection of related tools which is designed to be modular and reusable.
+It allows applications like Impala to perform just-in-time (JIT) compilation within a running process.
-- In order to perform data scans from both disk and memory at or near hardware speed,Impala uses an HDFS feature called short-circuit local reads to bypass the DataNode protocol when reading from local disk.
+- Impala uses an HDFS feature called short-circuit local reads to bypass the DataNode protocol when reading from local disk in order to perform data scans from both disk and memory at or near hardware speed.
 - HDFS caching allows Impala to access memory-resident data at memory bus speed and also saves CPU cycles as there is no need to copy data blocks and/or checksum them.
 - Impala supports most popular file formats:Avro,RC,Sequence,TEXTFILE and Parquet.Recommend using Apache Parquet because Parquet offer both high compression and scan efficency.
--Compared to YARN resource management,Impala support mixed-workload resource management through a single mechanism that supports both the low latency decision making of admission control & Llama for Low-Latency Application Master, and the cross-framework support of YARN.
+-

 #### Impala Architect